Use this smoked turkey brine to amp up the flavor of your holiday turkey!

 - herbs and spices (see recipe below)

 How to make smoked turkey brine:

-Once cold, stir in the remaining ingredients.
+- Once cold, stir in the remaining ingredients.
 Place the large baking bag into a second stockpot or large container, and place the turkey inside.
-Pour the brine over the turkey.
+Pour the smoked turkey brine over the bird.
 Seal or tie bag and place into the refrigerator for 12-24 hours.

 Prepare this smoked turkey brine a day in advance to give the flavors a chance to combine—store sealed in the refrigerator until ready to use on the bird.

 - 1 cup kosher salt